- 1Spain: An attractive country for investment

 |Transfer of shares||Depends on how they are represented (share certificates, book entries, etc.) and on their nature (registered or bearer shares).|

-In principle, they may be freely transferred, unless the bylaws provide otherwise.
+In principle, they may be freely transferred, unless the bylaws provide otherwise, and provisions that render the shares practically untransferable are null and void.

 |Must be recorded in a public document.